Tris-909/KnowledgeStores/AWS_SERVICES/SQS/SQS.md

 - Default : 300 calls per second per api, 3000 with batching
 - High Throughput Mode : Region dependent, 6000 calls per second per api, 60000 with batching BUT requires messages groups

+<h2>3.Lambda and SQS ?</h2>

+- To prevent errors happening at scale, **Lambda throttle functions scaling when invocation errors occur**.
+When the errors are resolved, Lambda continues to scale the function.

+-